AgboolaAgbeniga/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is a readme file for More functions and loops
+This is a readme file for Stringly linked list